kepi0809/vue-apollo-boilerplate/README.md

 # vue-apollo-boilerplate

 The setup is strongly inspired by [Chris Fritz's vue-enterprise-boilerplate](https://github.com/chrisvfritz/vue-enterprise-boilerplate).

+## Tailwindcss

+This is my favorite utility-first CSS framework, which makes the development a lot faster.
+Read more [here](https://tailwindcss.com/docs/utility-first/)

 ## Generators